zbw/sparql-gui-gh/README.md

 sparql-gui-gh
 =============

-View, edit and execute SPARQL queries stored on GitHub.
+_View, edit and execute SPARQL queries stored on GitHub_

 This project simply consists of a little bit of glue code.
 It makes heavy use of Laurens Rietveld's [YASQE](http://yasqe.yasgui.org/) and